KunVinn/CTM-Clock/README.md

 - If the relay isn't configured, the form gracefully falls back to opening the local mail client via mailto:

 See `EMAIL_RELAY_SETUP.md` for the 10-minute setup procedure (Resend signup, domain verification, two environment variables).

+### Featured-practitioner directory (Option D)

+A small editorial directory of practitioners you personally know and trust.
+The implementation is data-driven by a single JSON file, with no database, no sign-up flow, no admin panel.

+- `assets/practitioners.json` — the source of truth.
+Each entry is a small object with name, credentials, languages, specialties, location, bio (English + Chinese), email, optional photo URL, optional website, plus consent metadata (`consent_date`, `consent_scope`)
+- An `active: false` flag lets you draft entries without publishing them
+- The `practitioners.html` page renders all `active: true` entries as cards with a "Send tongue report to this practitioner →" CTA
+- That CTA deep-links to `tongue.html?practitioner=<id>` — opening the share form with the practitioner pre-selected and a friendly hint banner
+- The same dropdown appears inside the share modal so users can also pick from there

+#### How to add a practitioner

+1. Email the prospective practitioner the `PRACTITIONER_CONSENT.md` template
+2. Receive their signed copy back (PDF, photo, or typed email reply per Norwegian e-signature rules)
+3. Save their signed form to a private folder (NOT in the site repo)
+4. Add a new entry to `assets/practitioners.json`, fill in their info, set `"active": true` and `"consent_date": "YYYY-MM-DD"`
+5. Redeploy the site (one drag-and-drop on Netlify)

+#### How to handle a withdrawal request

+Per GDPR Article 7(3) — withdrawal must be as easy as giving consent.

+1. Within 7 days (target: same day) remove the JSON entry, redeploy
+2. Send a confirmation reply to the practitioner
+3. Keep their original consent form in your private archive for 3 years as legal proof of prior consent (or destroy on explicit request)

+---

+## Privacy model

+This site has been deliberately designed to collect, store, and process as little personal data as possible.
+The privacy stance is its strongest feature.

+### What the site stores

+- **About visitors:** nothing.
+Reports, photos, and selections live only in the visitor's own browser tab and are gone when they close it (except for habit-tracker checkboxes saved to that browser's localStorage)
+- **About practitioners (if directory enabled):** only what is in `practitioners.json` — public-facing name, photo, credentials, contact email, bio.
+Plus the signed consent forms stored privately by the site owner

+### What the site does NOT store

+- No user accounts, passwords, or sessions
+- No tongue photos on any server (they only ever leave the user's device if the user explicitly sends them via email or via the relay)
+- No analytics, no tracking pixels, no ad networks
+- No reports — even when sent through the relay, they are forwarded once and immediately forgotten

+### What about email relay?

+When a user opts into the "Send to my practitioner" form, the report transits through Resend (the email provider).
+Resend keeps standard delivery logs for ~30 days for debugging, then auto-deletes.
+This is the same as how any email service works — your email provider can see the messages it routes for you.

+### GDPR / Norwegian helsedataloven posture

+- The site is a **transmission service**, not a **data controller** for visitor data
+- The featured-practitioner directory is the **only personal data the site owner controls**, and it is held under **explicit, written, withdrawable consent** per Article 7
+- The full consent template (`PRACTITIONER_CONSENT.md`) covers Articles 6, 7, 13, 17, and 21 of GDPR — purpose, legal basis, retention, withdrawal rights, right to be forgotten, right to object
+- Health data of identified individuals (a Article 9 special category) is **never stored** on the site

 ---